purplescout/tcd_training/README.md

 ## Instructions

-1. Download a copy of [presentation-engine](https://github.com/appcelerator-training/presentation-engine) to a suitable directory on your computer.
-2. Download a copy of the course slides to that same directory so that you end up with a structure like this:
+Simply download and extract the zip file to create a directory structure as shown below.

 ```
 some_folder
-   - presentation-engine (folder, must be named as shown here!)
-   - tcd_certification (folder)
+   - TCD Training Course (folder)
       - index.html  <-- TOC for the whole course, open this file
-         - 01_gettingstarted (folder)
+      - 00courseintro (folder)
             - index.html <-- TOC for the lesson
-         ... etc
+      - 01gettingstarted
+      - (... additional lessons)
+      - labcode (folder containing starting/finished lab code)
+      - presentation-engine
 ```

 ### Running a presentation

-1. Open the coursename/index.html in your browser.
+1. Open the *coursename*/index.html in your browser.
 Safari and Chrome work best, Firefox works too.
-2. Click a lesson's name, which opens that lesson's index.html file.
-3. Click the "Notes" icon to open a separate window (you might need to override any pop-up blocker to see that window).
+2. Click the "Notes" icon to open a separate window (you might need to override any pop-up blocker to see that window).
 You don't need to reload or do anything with that window.
 It will automatically display presenter notes as you step through the slides.
-4. At the end of a lesson, if running Chrome, close the presenter notes window.
-In all browsers, click the home icon, which will take you back to the course TOC slide.
-Click the next lesson's title.
-(If running Chrome, reopen the presenter notes window.)
+3. Click the home icon, which will take you back to the course TOC slide.
+Within a lesson, click the up/left arrow icon to return to that lesson's first slide.

 ### Navigating within a presentation